Varnike/onegin/README.md

 # Onegin
-Sorts text in input file and print it in ouput file.
+Sorts text from input file and print it in ouput file.

 ## Compilation
 After downloading files run: